 The postponing of product promotion events is one of the challenges that the halal sector is facing in these times of Covid-19.
 ‘Since the international food industry shows got canceled, possibly for all of 2020, our industry should seek alternatives, like enhancing trade ties with clients, building mechanisms to achieve sustained growth.
 They must develop contingency plans and risk reduction across the supply chain.
 These actions are crucial to keeping trade balanced for Brazilian industries,’ said Dib.

-When it comes to halal products, Brazilian Animal Protein Association ( ABPA ) numbers back up Dib’s analysis.
+When it comes to halal products, the Brazilian Animal Protein Association ( ABPA ) numbers back up Dib’s analysis.
 ‘Sales of some halal products went down in some markets, while others imported the same amount or even more.
 This is only natural, since the Ramadan itself had a different dynamic in 2020, as a result of the lockdowns in several countries as a result of the Covid-19 epidemic,’ reads a press release from ABPA.
 In the coming months, the association expects sales to keep steady.
 ‘We hope exports will remain at current levels.’

 While pre-Ramadan imports usually pick up, during the actual month the opposite usually holds, since inventories are already in place.
 Nevertheless, Dib believes sales will remain solid this year.
 ‘We have an optimistic outlook.
 We believe there will be no abrupt drops.
 What we’ll see is adaptations stemming from a more efficient, safer management of commerce,’ he explains.

 Ali Zoghbi notes that Brazil’s industry keeps putting out food to meet export demands.
 ‘Manufacturing lines are working as usual for this time of the year, particularly for halal items.
 This is what we’re seeing.
 Of course, we are closely evaluating the market daily.
 We have noticed that orders are coming in as usual.
 Our production remains unchanged.
-We are slaughtering animal as usual,’ he said.
+We are slaughtering animals as usual,’ he said.

 Some Arab countries are keeping watch of supplies to make sure there’s enough food for the holy month of Ramadan.
-Official news outlet WAM quoted UAE Food Security Council spokesperson Essa Al Hashemi as saying on April 22, that despite the exceptional circumstances the country and the world is facing, food and beverage import and export volumes remain the same as last year.’
+Official news outlet WAM quoted UAE Food Security Council spokesperson Essa Al Hashemi as saying on April 22, that despite the exceptional circumstances the country and the world are facing, food and beverage import and export volumes remain the same as last year.’

 He also said 3.5 million tons of food were imported in Q3 2020, while exports stood at 918,000 tons.
 The volume of food re-exports was 455,000 tons.